VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Conclusion

 \section{Conclusion}

 Our work presents VoiceBridge, modeling~\textit{diverse LQ-to-HQ tasks} in GSR with~\textit{a single latent-to-latent generative framework} backed by a transformer architecture.
-By introducing three novel techniques, including scale-equivariant regularization, joint neural prior, and perceptual-aware generation process, we shape a structured latent space for LBM, uniformly reduce the distance between each LQ prior and HQ target, and align both LBM sampling and VAE decoding with human perception, allowing VoiceBridge to consistently outperform strong GSR baselines on 48 kHz benchmarks and demonstrate strong performance on unseen tasks,~\textit{e.g.}, refining recent zero-shot speech and podcast generation methods.
+By introducing three novel techniques, including scale-equivariant regularization, joint neural prior, and the denoiser to generator post-training process, we allow VoiceBridge to consistently outperform strong GSR baselines on 48 kHz benchmarks with single step inference and demonstrate strong performance on unseen tasks.
 Ablations confirm the holistic improvements made by our innovations.